About severe.im

 "Regional Radar Filtered"

-Instead of plotting the original units of dBZ, on these images I've used a written scale that roughly corresponds to my interpretation of that dBZ value.
+Instead of labeling the color bar with the original units of dBZ, on these images I've used a written scale that roughly corresponds to my interpretation of that dBZ value.
 The two GrADS images also have an hourly rainfall estimate scale, corresponding to the standard Marshall-Palmer conversion.

 "Regional Radar Unfiltered"